aRuisu0/Trie/README.md

 Checks for child nodes.

-### Autocompleteion
+### Autocompletion

 To find possible autocompletions of a prefix in the trie two functions are used to do this.
-The fisrt function `auto_comp(...)` takes in the prefix the user is searching for and checks if it exists in the trie.
+The first function `auto_comp(...)` takes in the prefix the user is searching for and checks if it exists in the trie.
 Then it calls a recursive helper function to find the complete strings containing the prefix and present them.

 The recursive helper function for autocomplete takes in the node root and desired prefix as parameters and iteratively checks for words by: